-- Create a ten foot perimeter around your home that is clear of flammable material including shrubs, firewood, or debris.
-Be sure to remove bark mulch and replace with non-combustible material. - Clean roofs and gutters of dead leaves, pine needles, and more which could catch flying embers. - Remove anything stored underneath decks or porches (mulch, needles, etc.) and remove any flammable vegetation that is near the exterior of the home. - Move wood piles away from any structure (we recommend 30 feet away) or cover with a fire-resistant tarp.
+- Create a ten foot perimeter around your home that is clear of flammable material including shrubs, firewood, or debris. - Clean roofs and gutters of dead leaves, pine needles, and more which could catch flying embers. - Remove anything stored underneath decks or porches (mulch, needles, etc.) and remove any flammable vegetation that is near the exterior of the home.